 - How can I obtain an unofficial transcript?

 There are several options.
-At many schools, students have access to a student portal that list the information we need.
+At many schools, students have access to a student portal that lists the information we need.
 For each course you took, we want to see the course number, name, units, grade, and which term you took it.
-You can save this file and upload it to our site.
+You can save this file as a pdf and upload it to our site.
 If you can't get access to this information online, or can't save it once you do, you can either take a snapshot of your screen or order an official transcript sent to yourself, which you can scan and upload.